venkatx5/Aspose.Email-for-Cloud/SDKs/Aspose.Email-Cloud-SDK-for-NodeJS/README.md

 This repository contains Aspose.Email Cloud SDK for Node.js source code.
 This SDK allows you to work with Aspose.Email Cloud REST APIs in your Node.js applications quickly and easily.

 ##How to use the SDK?
-The complete source code is available in this repository folder, you can either directly use it in your project or use Maven.
+The complete source code is available in this repository folder, you can either directly use it in your project or use NPM.
 For more details, please visit our [documentation website](http://www.aspose.com/docs/display/emailcloud/Available+SDKs).

 ## Quick SDK Tutorial
 ```javascript